 Hua Hin International School

-Yamsaard Hua Hin is another international school, located off Soi 94 in central Hua Hin, and is about 5-10 minutes from town center, which is quite convenient.
-Yamsaard is a fully accredited school and recently adopted the Cambridge English Program to enhance the English language program.
+Beaconhouse Yamsaard is another international school, located off Soi 94 in central Hua Hin, and is about 5-10 minutes from town center, which is quite convenient.
+Yamsaard is fully accredited and has a Cambridge English Program to enhance the English language program.
 Yamsaard is Thai with the main branch in Bangkok, and all the high level administrators of the school are Thai.
 The philosophy of the school is distinctly Thai, as is the curriculum, though every class has both a native English speaking teacher as well as a Thai teacher.
 The school has a good reputation throughout the country, which is important if your child plans to attend high school and/or university in Thailand.
 Our daughter went to Yamsaard when we first moved here, and she was quite happy.
 We loved her kindergarten teacher and felt that she was learning a lot.
 There is a nice mix of Thai and international students at the school, and the community is friendly and welcoming.
-The Thai teachers are stricter here than at the other international schools, and I think this is due to the fact that it is very Thai in culture.
-It was a bit of a shock for our daughter when first attending Yamsaard, but overall she had a positive experience.

 THE BRITISH EDUCATIONAL CHILDREN’S CENTRE (BECC)